City Experiences Partly Cloudy Weather - UrduPoint

 City Experiences Partly Cloudy Weather

-The city experienced partly cloudy weather on Monday, while the Met office has forecast similar conditions for the next 24 hours
+The city experienced partly cloudy weather on Tuesday, with the MET Office forecasting similar conditions over the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 10th Feb, 2025) The city experienced partly cloudy weather on Monday, while the Met office has forecast similar conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 11th Feb, 2025) The city experienced partly cloudy weather on Tuesday, with the MET Office forecasting similar conditions over the next 24 hours.

-Met officials reported that a westerly wave was affecting the upper parts of the country.
+According to MET officials, continental air dominates most of the country, while a shallow westerly wave affects the northern regions.

-Most districts in Punjab will see cold and dry weather, while Attock, Rawalpindi, and Jhelum may experience partly cloudy skies with chances of light rain or drizzle.
-Kashmir, Murree, Galiyat, and nearby areas could see cloudy weather with light rain or snowfall.
+They expected cloudy weather with chances of light rain or snowfall in isolated areas of Kashmir, while most parts of the country will remain cold and dry.

-Murree recorded Punjab’s lowest temperature at 1°C, while Lahore’s temperature ranged from a minimum of 8.5°C to a maximum of 25°C.
+Murree recorded Punjab’s lowest temperature at 0.4°C, while Lahore saw a minimum of 9.7°C and a maximum of 25.5°C.

 Recent Stories